ehchao88/ScreamyFish/README.md

 # ScreamyFish
 ##  What it does:
--Using Google's Cloud technologies to play a foreign language vocabulary game, comparing your description of pictures with AI's.
+- Using Google's Cloud technologies to play a foreign language vocabulary game, comparing your description of pictures with AI's.

-##It's built with:
+## It's built with:
 - Python
 - Flask
 - Google Cloud Translate API